 I dreamed of being able to step onto my ocean-facing deck and feel the sea breeze on my face every morning.
 While doing my morning stretches, I wanted to smell the ocean, especially now that rolling lockdowns will likely become the norm.

 In my search, I found a couple of “affordable” beachfront properties in Honolulu that needed remodeling.
 Then I was reminded by readers, my father, and by several natural disasters that perhaps owning a beachfront property is not a great idea long-term.

 Let's take a glimpse at how climate change affects real estate investing.

 How Climate Change Affects Real Estate Investing

-One of the main, multi-decade investment trends I’m investing in is real estate in the heartland of America.
-I’ve put my money where my mouth is and have invested a sizable amount of capital in various commercial real estate projects since 2016.
+One of the main, multi-decade investment trends I'm investing in is real estate in the heartland of America.
+I've put my money where my mouth is and have invested $810,000 in various commercial real estate projects since 2016.

 Besides the growing trend towards remote work thanks to technology, what I now realize is that climate change could also provide a positive catalyst for my investment thesis.

 According to a study published in PLOS One in January 2020, as many as 13 million people in the United States could be forced to move inland by 2100.